 6 – Damaged timber do not necessarily need to be removed

 Just because you have a woodworm issue does not mean you necessarily need to take away the timbers.
 Again, it really depends on the type of woodworm that is attacking the timbers however, it typically takes a very long time before the timber loses its strength.

 7 – Use ‘Vapour Strip’ fly traps

 Placing the fly traps in loft spaces and in under-ventilated areas of your home or workplace will increase the odds that the ‘fly traps’ will kill the emerging adult beetles.

-9 – Be Prepared to Get Rid of some Furniture
+8 – Be Prepared to Get Rid of some Furniture

 This might sound obvious but we would strongly advise that you remove all furniture pieces and non-structural timbers that are woodworm infested or that you suspect might have a woodworm issue.
 This is simply to help minimise or prevent any further woodworm issues within the property.

-As a tip, woodworm is usually only found amongst the upper layer of the infected wood, leaving the surrounding layers of the wood untouched.
+As a tip, woodworm is usually only found among the upper layer of the infected wood, leaving the surrounding layers of the wood untouched.
 If this is the case then it is possible that the wood item infected will still be quite strong and capable of being salvaged after the wood is treated.

 However, if the wood starts to crumble or break off when touched or handled, then it is unlikely that even after a successful treatment that you will be able to salvage the furniture.
 The only course of action then is to get rid of it.

-10 – You may need professional help
+10 – You may need professional woodworm treatment

 While you can sometimes treat woodworm on your own, in many cases you should get the job carried out by a professional.
-This is because the treatment needs to be very thorough and involves spraying chemicals.
+This is because the treatment needs to be very thorough and usually involves spraying chemicals.

 Want to learn more or need further help?